 API URL: In Step 3, we explained how you can find the JotForm REST API endpoint that you need.
 Now copy and paste your complete JotForm API URL into the Apipheny add-on, where it says API URL Path, followed by any parameters required for your query (if applicable).

 For this example, we are using the Get Form Details endpoint, which lists basic information about a form.
 This is what the whole URL looks like:

-Don’t forget to replace <form_id> with a real form id from your account and <api_key> with the API key you previously obtained at Step 2.
-Do not include the brackets “< >” around those values.
+If you use this URL, don’t forget to replace FORM_ID with a real form id from your account and API_KEY with the API key you previously obtained at Step 2.

 Here’s what our API request looked like when entered into Apipheny (just the URL):

 Finally, the last step is to click the Run button at the bottom of the Apipheny add-on and then wait for the JotForm API data to be imported into your Google Sheet.
 Here’s what our request looked like when completed:

 After making a successful request to the JotForm API, try querying a different JotForm API endpoint, or try using one of the more advanced features in the Apipheny add-on.